 Sector-by-sector clone, also known as bit-by-bit copy, means to clone all the sectors on a hard drive, even if the sector is blank or it is a logically bad sector.
 Thus, the cloned drive will keep exactly the same as the source drive.
 You may need sector-by-sector clone in following occasions:

 Nevertheless, you may not use sector-by-sector clone if:

-Now you know whether to use sector-by-sector clone or not.
+Now you know whether to use sector-by-sector copy or not.
 What you need is reliable bit copy software to help you.

-If you are looking for sector-by-sector clone for free, AOMEI Backupper Standard can meet your demands.
-It’s the best sector-by-sector clone software which supports all Windows PC operating systems like Windows 10/8.1/8/7/Vista/XP.
+Want to run sector-by-sector clone for free?
+AOMEI Backupper Standard can meet your demands.
+It’s the best free sector-by-sector clone software which supports all Windows PC operating systems like Windows 11, 10, 8.1/8, 7, Vista, XP.

-Before we start, you must backup files on the destination drive, because all the data in the destination will be deleted in the cloning process.
-I’ll show you how to perform sector-by-sector clone in Windows 10 as follows:
+- Backup files on the destination drive, because all the data in the destination will be deleted in the cloning process.

 Step 1.
 Download AOMEI Backupper and follow the wizard to finish installation.
 It will be installed in a short time.